 Underwriters could be in every industry, but some of the most common types of underwriters are:

-Such underwriters need to ensure that the applicant for the mortgage loan meets the standards.
-For this, the underwriter needs to check the history of the applicant, credit score and his or her present standing, such as a type of job and steady income.
+Mortgage underwriters need to ensure that the applicant for the mortgage loan meets the standards.
+For this, the underwriter needs to check the history of the applicant, credit score, and their present standing, such as a type of job and steady income.
 Underwriters also need to analyze the property under consideration to ensure the purchase price and the loan amounts are in alignment.

-Even though the mortgage is a type of loan, there are underwriters for other types of loans as well.
-For example, auto loan, student loan and more.
-Moreover, banks, both small and big, use the services of the underwriters to ascertain the risk in giving a loan.
-Also, the need for underwriters is not just when giving a loan to an individual, but also while lending money to businesses.
+Even though the mortgage is a type of loan, there are underwriters for other types of loans as well—for example, auto loans, student loans, and more.
+Moreover, banks, both small and big, use the services of the underwriters to ascertain the risk of giving a loan.
+Also, the need for underwriters is not just when giving a loan to an individual but also while lending money to businesses.

 Another common type of underwriter is an insurance underwriter.
 An insurance underwriter determines how risky the party seeking the insurance is.
-There are specialized underwriters for each type of insurance, such as for auto insurance, life insurance, health insurance and more.
-Along with determining the risk level, the insurance underwriter also has to ascertain if the applicant qualifies for a policy or how much cover is applicable.
+There are specialized underwriters for each type of insurance, such as auto insurance, life insurance, health insurance, etc. Along with determining the risk level, the insurance underwriter also has to ascertain if the applicant qualifies for a policy or how much cover is applicable.
 Insurance underwriters also review the coverage given to the existing policyholders to decide if the same coverage should continue or not.

 Debt Security Underwriters